 On December 4th, President Trump signed a proclamation in favor of the department’s recommendation to reduce the Bears Ears National Monument by 85%.

-A trend that unites or divides?
+Brand advocacy: a trend that unites or divides?

 Efforts to clean up supply chains, close manufacturing loops and reduce carbon footprints all had to start somewhere, yet today they have become ubiquitous.
 When asked if brands going it alone as conservation activists will be the next trend, Kenna feels that “it’s too soon to tell.”
-But here Kenna is quick to point out that Patagonia is hardly “going it alone.”
+But here, Kenna is quick to point out that Patagonia is hardly “going it alone.”

 “We are part of a broad coalition of brands, conservation organizations and tribal bands fighting alongside one another.”